 - Use #hashtags here too.
 Individuals can click on a #hashtag to find more Instagram posts that feature that tag.

 - 15-second videos are easy to make and young people especially enjoy watching them.

 Share your account so we can share your news!

 Want your Facebook posts and tweets to reach a larger population?
-Send Kam King a link to your social media account (any platform) so your news, research and program updates can be shared through the college's official social media accounts.
+Send Erin England a link to your social media account (any platform) so your news, research and program updates can be shared through the college's official social media accounts.